fzer0x/Compatibility_Fix/README.md

-Compatibility_Fix.ps1
+# Windows AppCompat & PCA Reset Script

-PowerShell script to reset Windows AppCompat settings, disable the Program Compatibility Assistant (PCA), and fix compatibility issues.
+PowerShell script to reset Windows AppCompat settings, disable the Program Compatibility Assistant (PCA), and resolve common compatibility issues caused by corrupted or stuck compatibility flags.

-What it does
+- What this script does

+The script performs a complete cleanup and reset of Windows compatibility data:

-Backs up all relevant AppCompat registry keys
+- Backs up all relevant AppCompat registry keys

-Removes stored compatibility and PCA entries
+- Removes stored compatibility and PCA entries

-Disables the Program Compatibility Assistant
+- Disables the Program Compatibility Assistant

-Stops and disables the PCA Windows service
+- Stops and disables the PCA Windows service

+This is useful when:

+Programs always run in compatibility mode

+Windows shows wrong compatibility warnings

+Old app flags break modern software

+PCA keeps interfering with installers or games

-Backup
+- Backup

-Before making any changes, all registry entries are backed up to:
+Before making any changes, all affected registry keys are automatically backed up to:

 C:\Temp\AppCompat_Backup_YYYYMMDD_HHMMSS

+Each run creates a new timestamped backup folder, so you can always restore previous settings if needed.

-How to run
+- How to run

 Open PowerShell as Administrator